 Fellows interested in the basic science track identify a mentor and an area of research focus during their first year of fellowship.
 Fellows in this track are expected to engage in laboratory meetings and to apply for extramural funding during their training.

-The clinical practice tract provides unparalleled preparation for a career in clinical Nephrology.
-This tract can be customized to develop the skills necessary for success in either a private or academic clinical practice.
-We believe we are one of the few training programs in the country with the depth of resources necessary to produce equally outstanding private practitioners as well as clinical researchers, depending on the career goals of the trainee.
+The clinical practice track provides unparalleled preparation for a career in clinical Nephrology.
+This track can be customized to develop the skills necessary for success in either a private or academic clinical practice.
+We believe we are one of the few training programs in the country with the depth of resources necessary to produce equally outstanding clinical Nephrologists as well as physician scientists, depending on the career goals of the trainee.

 Training opportunities exist in the following areas for highly qualified applicants: